 - More compact: Is smaller (122x71mm vs 125x86mm) and thus needs less room in the bag.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 10 months after the G7).

-Arguments in favor of the Panasonic Lumix DMC-G7:
+Advantages of the Panasonic Lumix DMC-G7:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.